-|Wine||8-14%||-5 C (23 F)||More than an hour or two in the freezer and your are putting the wine at risk.|
+|Wine||8% to 14%||23 F (-5 C)||More than an hour or two in the freezer and you are putting the wine at risk.|

-|40 Proof Liquor||20%||-7 C (22 F)||Includes many low-proof liqueurs like Irish cream.
-If left in a really cold freezer too long, these may get slushy, but this is rare.|
+|40-Proof Liquor||20%||22 F (-7 C)||Includes many low-proof liqueurs like Irish cream.
+If left in a really cold freezer too long, these may get slushy (it's rare) and permanently change the texture.|

-|64 Proof Liquor||32%||-23 C (-10 F)||A liqueur like amaretto and a flavored whiskey like Fireball would fall in this range.
-These should be okay in the freezer.|
+|64-Proof Liquor||32%||-10 F (-23 C)||A liqueur like amaretto and a flavored whiskey like Fireball fall in this range.
+These should be OK in the freezer.|

-|80 Proof Liquor||40%||-27 C (-17 F)||Includes most standard base liquors like gin, vodka, whiskey, etc. You're clear for the freezer!|
+|80-Proof Liquor||40%||-17 F (-27 C)||Includes most standard base liquors like gin, vodka, whiskey, etc. You're clear for the freezer!|

 Storing Alcohol Outside in the Winter

-We have all done it...
-Guests bring beer and wine to the dinner party, but there's no room left in the refrigerator.
-However, there is a snow bank outside and it is a giant cooler, right?
+If you live in a cold climate, you have done it...
+Guests bring beer and wine to a winter party, but there's no room left in the fridge.
+However, there is a snowbank outside, and it is a giant cooler, right?

-Yes, this is the perfect scenario for keeping your drinks cold and it works fine for the few hours that the average party lasts.
-You just need to remember to bring it inside before the temperature really drops for the night.
-If you forget, you could end up with a giant beer slushy instead of a snow bank and that's just a waste of good beer!
+This is the perfect scenario for keeping your drinks cold, and it works fine for the few hours that the average party lasts.
+You just need to keep an eye on beer so it doesn't go to slush, and remember to bring the drinks inside before the temperature really drops for the night.
+If you forget, you could end up with a giant beer slushy instead of a snowbank, and that's just a waste of good beer.

-Don't Forget Your Booze in the Car
+Don't Leave Drinks in the Car